dimitrisnl/css-maid/README.md

 }
 ```

-CSS Maid tranforms it as follows:
+CSS Maid transforms it as follows:

 ```
 a:link, a:visited, a:hover, a:active {